mithila442/SC-VQA/README.md

-# Video Quality Assessment Model
+# Saliency-Driven Contrastive Video Quality Assessment (SC-VQA) Model

 This project implements the **Saliency-Driven Contrastive Video Quality Assessment (SC-VQA) Model**, a robust architecture designed to predict the perceptual quality of video sequences.
 By leveraging saliency maps generated from eye-tracking data, the model focuses on the most visually significant regions of video frames, enhancing its ability to align with human perception.